 There are two forms of access to AusPsych services – Self Referral and Encouraged Referral.

-Clients can refer themselves to see one of our Counsellors.
+Clients can refer themselves to see one of our Psychologists.
 Appointments can be made by telephoning AusPsych on the number provided.
-They may be asked a brief description of the nature of the problem (for example work, or personal), and whether they would prefer to see a male or a female Counsellor.
+They may be asked a brief description of the nature of the problem (for example work, or personal), and whether they would prefer to see a male or a female Psychologist.

 Clients may be referred to AusPsych by another health professional, such as a GP, Psychiatrist, Paediatrician, Physiotherapist, Chiropractor, Nurse, or Rehabilitation Provider.
 AusPsych requires a copy of the referral letter, outlining the reason for the referral, before the first appointment.

 Treating Doctors who wish to refer clients under Medicare, Worker’s Compensation, DVA or Better Outcomes In Mental Health Scheme (BOIMH) will need to fax the referral and Mental Health Care Plan (2710) to our Newcastle office on (02) 4926 1788.